nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

 - **Z Rotation**.
 Rotation of donor objects along the normal of recipient object face, in radians.
 Default value is 0.0.
 The input expects one number per each recipient object face.
-- **PolyRotation**.
+- **Polygon Rotation**.
 Rotation of each recipient object face indexes.
 The default value is 0.
-For example, if recipient face definition is `[3, 4, 5, 6]`, and *PolyRotation* is set to 1, then the face will be interpreted as `[4, 5, 6, 3]`.
+For example, if recipient face definition is `[3, 4, 5, 6]`, and *Polygon Rotation* is set to 1, then the face will be interpreted as `[4, 5, 6, 3]`.
 This will affect the orientation of donor object.
-- **PolyMask**.
+- **Polygon Mask**.
 Mask for recipient object faces processing.
 What exactly will be done with faces which are masked out is defined by **Mask Mode** parameter (see below).
 - **Threshold**.
 Merging threshold for "remove doubles" / "merge by distance"